Key Takeaways

 Can dead lice eggs still hatch?

-How long do dead lice eggs stay in hair?
+What do dead lice eggs look like?

 How can you tell if nits are dead or alive?